klinecharts/KLineChart/docs/en-US/api/instance/createIndicator.md

     - `inside` Whether it is inside.
     - `needWidget` Whether to create an axis widget.
     - `position` Position, supports `left` and `right`.
-    - `scrollZoomEnabled` Whether to allow scrolling and zooming.
+    - `scrollZoomEnabled` Whether to allow scrolling and zooming on the Y-axis.
+When enabled, users can drag to scroll the axis or use the mouse wheel to zoom.
     - `gap` Top and bottom margin configuration.
       - `top` Top margin.
       - `bottom` Bottom margin.